 Carew Cheriton Control Tower museum came into possession of Avro Anson VM325 in August 2005.
-After deteriorating for many long years outdoors VM325 is finally inside the Control Tower hanger restoration has begun to restore this aircraft into a static museum display.
+After deteriorating for many long years outdoors VM325 is now inside the Control Tower hanger where a sympathetic restoration has begun to restore this aircraft into a static museum display.

 The whitewash was painstakingly chipped and scrapped off by hand to avoid damage.
 Small shards of paint were found which allowed us to colour match the original paint scheme.

 Engines: Two 420hp Armstrong & Siddeley Cheetah Radial